yasoob/intermediatePython/decorators.rst

     # Output: wrapTheFunction

 That's not what we expected!
 Its name is "a\_function\_requiring\_decoration".
-Well our function was replaced by wrapTheFunction.
+Well, our function was replaced by wrapTheFunction.
 It overrode the name and docstring of our function.
-Luckily Python provides us a simple function to solve this problem and that is ``functools.wraps``.
+Luckily, Python provides us a simple function to solve this problem and that is ``functools.wraps``.
 Let's modify our previous example to use ``functools.wraps``: